 The design and development phase for faculty new to teaching an online/hybrid course at North Shore Community College begins with a 6 week online course, Teaching and Learning Online.
 This online course will run January 2 – February 14, 2016 (for fall 2016 and spring 2017 courses) and May 16 – June 26, 2015 (for spring 2017 courses only).

 Applications and process are available during your consultation with Andrea Milligan or Lance Eaton.

 2. If you would like to develop a project integrating technology into the curriculum:

 Apply for a TAC grant.
 The application also includes project ideas and the description of the TAC process.
 Please read all of the materials before completing your application.
 Division Deans and Department Chairs would appreciate an email letting them know about your ideas so they can support your efforts.

-- These application materials are also available on Pipeline.
+- The technology integration project application materials are available on Pipeline.
 To access, go to the My Northshore tab and click the Technology Across the Curriculum link (left column in the Faculty Resources box.)